slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 -- Pablo Picasso*

 > *"One of the biggest mistakes we made was trying to automate things that are super easy for a person to do, but super hard for a computer to do." (...)
-"We're already cyborgs.
+"We’re already cyborgs.
 Your phone and your computer are extensions of you, but the interface is through finger movements or speech, which are very slow." (...)
 "When I was a little kid, I was really scared of the dark.
 But then I came to understand, dark just means the absense of photons in the visible wavelenght - 400 to 700 nanometers.
-Then I thought, well, it's really silly to be afraid of a lack of photons.
-Then I wasn't afraid of the dark anymore after that."
+Then I thought, well, it’s really silly to be afraid of a lack of photons.
+Then I wasn’t afraid of the dark anymore after that."
 -- Elon Musk*

 > *"Any sufficiently advanced technology is indistinguishable from magic."